How to Reduce Shipping Costs

 The best ways for a small business to reduce shipping costs are:

-• Add shipping onto customer orders.
+• Add shipping to customer orders.

-• Reduce weight and dimensions of shipments.
+• Reduce the weight and dimensions of shipments.

 • Pay shipping costs online for lower shipping costs.